-I have started a Facebook Page.
-More pictures and information can be found there.
+I have a Facebook Page.
+More pictures and information can be found there, also announcements between newsletters.
 Likes and shares are appreciated.

-If you use Pinterest find me there also.
-This is a great way to show off your collection or dream collection of my work.
+Do you use Pinterest?
+It is a great way to show off your collection or dream collection of my work.
 Easy pin buttons are on every picture here on the website.

-Local festival in early October at James Madison's Montpelier where you can find my booth.
+Local festival the first full weekend in October at James Madison's Montpelier where you can find my booth.
 Fall Fiber Festival of Virginia.
 I have been there with at least my drop spindles since 2012.

-Near Asheville, NC in late October Southeastern Animal Fiber Fair.
-I am vending since 2017 in the Davis Arena
+Near Asheville, NC the last weekend in October Southeastern Animal Fiber Fair aka SAFF.
+I am vend in the Davis Arena since 2017.

-Local festival the end of April just outside of Richmond, Virginia.
+Local festival the last Saturday of April just outside of Richmond, Virginia.
 Another place you can find my booth.
 Powhatan's Festival of Fiber

 A very helpful spinning resource.
 Abby's Yarns

 Nothing is better than getting to spin in person and learn from each other.
 My local group is Central Virginia Fiberarts Guild we meet monthly in Charlottesville, Virginia.
 Formerly named Whirling Whorls.

-I also joined Clotho's Handspinners the spinning guild out of Richmond, Virginia.
+I also joined Clotho's Handspinners the spinning guild in Richmond, Virginia.

-Before I had my own booth at festivals a local fiber farming friend sold them in hers through 2014.
+Before I had my own booth at festivals a local fiber farming friend sold my spindles in hers through 2014.
 Hope of Glory Farm

 I share workshop space with my father, Thomas Haney, a fine artist.
 His work is surrealistic and phantasmagorical.
 He sculpts wood and mixed media as well as paints in acrylics.
 See for yourself Thomas Haney's Fine Art Gallery